DEIA Projects and Initiatives

 - Conceptualize and deliver public programs, exhibits, and outreach utilizing an antiracist lens while seeking opportunities for actions that intersect with the ongoing work of the library.

-- Examine and update library spaces to remove barriers to inclusion and ensure they are welcoming and safe for all members of the Bowdoin community.
+- Work towards removing barriers to inclusion and access and ensuring the libraries are welcoming and safe for all members of the Bowdoin community.

 Projects and Initiatives